BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 !battle(["Narcissa",:GAUNTLET,2], "Haunted Field")

+Talk to the Chalice on the left side of the area.
+Inspect the liquid first to get the *Wasteland Field Readout*.
+Interact with the chalice next to get the *Gold Chalice*!

 Burst the bubble at the top!
 This marks the official beginning of the *Narcissa's Hauntings* quest, though this is all we can do in it for now.

 Make your way all the way back to Kristiline Town.
 Reenter the museum and choose which sculpture you prefer.
 Completing the *Museum Quest*, you'll get $10,000.
 There is a *Cherish Ball* in the trash to the right.